Ypertex/blog/content/articles/accelerate-your-website-with-your-logo/index.md

 {{<figure src="8d39dd05-95d1-443a-aeb9-2bcae2151c06" transformation="full">}}Small selection of famous logograms: Volkswagen, Olympics, Mitsubishi, Microsoft, Nike, Twitter, Apple, McDonald's{{</figure>}}

 In other words: Vector-based graphics files are a **perfect fit for logos**!
-Any even semi-professional designer nowadays will use vector graphics software to create logos.
+Even a semi-professional designer nowadays will use vector graphics software to create logos.

 Now let's go back and see how this can help with the above recommendations to improve your website's loading speed.

 ## Minimizing HTTP Requests and Combining Files With Vectorized Logos

-Most of a website's loading time is caused by requesting the different assets that make up a website: all the <abbr title="Hypertext Markup Language">HTML</abbr>, Javascript, <abbr title="Cascading Style Sheets">CSS</abbr>, font, icon, and image files etc. need to be downloaded.
+Most of a website's loading time is caused by requesting the different assets that make up a website: all the <abbr title="Hypertext Markup Language">HTML</abbr>, JavaScript, <abbr title="Cascading Style Sheets">CSS</abbr>, font, icon, and image files, etc., need to be downloaded.

-Each of these requests consumes precious time so the goal is to minimize the number of requests necessary.
+Each of these requests consumes precious time, so the goal is to minimize the number of requests necessary.
 It's especially helpful if you can avoid requests for loading only small bits and pieces.
 It's faster to download one larger file than two smaller files.

 For example, this blog's current logogram <svg width="50px" height="20px" viewBox="0 0 440 176" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" xml:space="preserve" xmlns:serif="http://www.serif.com/" style="fill-rule:evenodd;clip-rule:evenodd;stroke-linejoin:round;stroke-miterlimit:2">
     <g transform="matrix(1,0,0,1,-2574,-792)">